John Shearer / Getty Images

 Ugly Betty had a beautiful night at the 2008 ALMA Awards.

-Not only did the recently relocated series take home the award for best Latino-led ensemble cast at the Sunday ceremony, but star America Ferrera walked away with the top prize of the night, Entertainer of the Year.
+Not only did the recently relocated series take home the Best Latino Ensemble award at the Sunday ceremony,but star America Ferrera walked away with the top prize of the night, Entertainer of the Year.

 Ferrera earned the accolade not only for her work on the ABC hit, but for her offscreen efforts to encourage youth to become politically active.

 The 24-year-old star also brought her magic awards touch to La Misma Luna, an indie film in which she had a small part.
 The movie took home the Special Achievement Award for a Spanish-language motion picture.

 Plenty of other big names got big props during the Eva Longoria Parker-hosted ALMA ceremony, honoring the top Latino performers in the arts.

 Two and a Half Men's Charlie Sheen and Scrubs' Judy Reyes scored the lead TV comedy acting prizes, while Battlestar Galactica's Edward James Olmos and Without a Trace's Roselyn Sanchez owned the drama side.